L-functions

 Theta functions

 Given an L-function as above, we define an attached theta function via Mellin inversion: for any positive real t > 0, we let θ(a,t) := (1)/(2π i)∫Re(s) = c t-s Λ(s) ds where c is any positive real number c > k1+1 such that c + Re(a) > 0 for all a ∈ A. In fact, we have θ(a,t) = ∑n ≥ 1 an K(nt/N1/2) where K(t) := (1)/(2π i)∫Re(s) = c t-s γA(s) ds.
 Note that this function is analytic and actually makes sense for complex t, such that Re(t2/d) > 0, i.e. in a cone containing the positive real half-line.
-The functional equation for Λ translates into θ(a,1/t) - ε tkθ(a*,t) = PΛ(t), where PΛ is an explicit polynomial in t and log t given by the Taylor development of the polar part of Λ: there are no log's if all poles are simple, and P = 0 if Λ is entire.
+The functional equation for Λ translates into θ(a,1/t) - ε tkθ(a*,t) = PΛ(t), where PΛ is an explicit polynomial in t and log t given by the Taylor expansion of the polar part of Λ: there are no log's if all poles are simple, and P = 0 if Λ is entire.
 The values θ(t) are generally easier to compute than the L(s), and this functional equation provides a fast way to guess possible values for missing invariants in the L-function definition.

 Data structures describing L and theta functions